MetOffice/lfric_core/documentation/source/getting_started/guide.rst

 includes articles on several topics including the distributed memory strategy and implementation, the clock and calendar.

-The :ref:`Glossary of Terms <glossary_of_terms>` page includes information on a commonly used terms through out this documentation and is linked on the right-hand side of each page for ease of access.
+A :ref:`Glossary of Terms <glossary_of_terms>` defines commonly used terms and is available from the right-hand side panel of each page.

 Finally, detailed API documentation is given for the LFRic infrastructure and each LFRic component.